MingoMango17/CMSC134-Writeups/Machine_Problem_1/writeup.md

 And exit (CTRL+C).

-Disassemble the symbols again for `vuln`
+Disassemble the symbols again for `vuln`:

 ```
 (gdb) disassemble vuln